jeremybusk/letsencrypt-cert/README.md

 # Letsencrypt Automation for Godday

-Update authenticate and cleanup scripts with Godaddy auth keys
+Update authenticate and cleanup scripts with Godaddy auth keys and your domain (replace uvoo.io in scripts)

 ./get-manual-cert.sh